 Independent Reconciliation Compensation Program for Survivors of Clergy Sexual Abuse

-The Roman Catholic Diocese of Syracuse has announced another step in its going efforts to respond to the past sexual abuse of minors by clergy with the establishment of a voluntary Independent Reconciliation Compensation Program (IRCP) for survivors of clergy sexual abuse.
+On February 14, 2018, the Roman Catholic Diocese of Syracuse announced another step in its ongoing efforts to respond to the past sexual abuse of minors by clergy with the establishment of a voluntary Independent Reconciliation Compensation Program (IRCP) for survivors of clergy sexual abuse.
 The purpose of the program is to promote reconciliation and further healing of those who were harmed by members of the clergy.

-The program will be administered by Mr. Kenneth Feinberg and Ms. Camille Biros.
+The program was administered by Mr. Kenneth Feinberg and Ms. Camille Biros.
 Mr. Feinberg is world renowned for his experience in mediation, administering compensation programs for the survivors of the 9/11 tragedy, BP Oil spill and most recently the IRCP programs offered in the three downstate dioceses.

 Serving as independent administrators, Mr. Feinberg and Ms. Biros will work with those who have previously notified the diocese that they had been harmed by a member of the clergy.
 These individuals will be contacted by letter to invite them to participate in this voluntary program.
 Mr. Feinberg and Ms. Biros retain complete and sole discretion over all eligibility agreements and settlement compensation amounts for the eligible individuals.
 The diocese will accept their determinations without question.